verasls/walking_GRF_ACC/README.md

 # walking_GRF_ACC

-This repository contains data analysis resources from the manuscript "Data analysis resources from the manuscript "Prediction of walking ground reaction forces based on accelerometry".
+This repository contains data analysis resources from the manuscript "Prediction of walking ground reaction forces based on accelerometry".

  ---

 **Manuscript authors:**